ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 ### What’s the best hard drive to use?

 Any enterprise level hard drive that can sustain the read rates required for your configuration.
 See [this table](mining-guide.md#Preparation-Packing-Format) for the read speeds required per partition of packed data.
-Storing more partitionson a single disk will require a higher sustained read rate.In general an SSD will not be cost effective.
+Storing more partitions on a single disk will require a higher sustained read rate.In general an SSD will not be cost effective.

 See the [Hardware Guide](hardware.md) and the [Quickstart Guide](mining-quickstart.md) for more information.